A note on asymptotics of linear dissipative kinetic equations in bounded domains: Introduction

-Throughout the article, we assume that the solutions mentioned, which exist in bounded spatial domains in the weak sense, have suitable traces and satisfy Green's (renormalization) formula.
-One may refer to \cite{Mischler,DHHM} for details in this regard.
+Throughout the article, we assume that the solutions mentioned, which exist in bounded spatial domains in the weak sense, allow us the freedom to manipulate boundary terms.
+Indeed, for any initial data $\fein\in L^2(\O\times\R^d,\dif m)$, there is a solution $f\in C^0(\R_+;L^2(\O\times\R^d,\dif m))$ satisfying \eqref{rfp} in the sense of distribution that admits suitable traces on $\p\O\times\R^d$.
+One may refer to \cite{Mischler,DHHM} for rigorous details in this regard.

 We aim in this work at investigating the long-time asymptotics of the solution $f_\ep$ to \eqref{rfp} and its limit as $\ep\rightarrow0$.
 When $\alpha+\beta=1$, \eqref{rfp} is associated with the so-called \emph{Maxwell boundary condition} which conserves the mass.
 Generally, \eqref{rfp} is not conservative.
 Our first result gives hypocoercive estimates with uniform-in-$\ep$ exponential decay rates for solutions to \eqref{rfp} associated with general boundary conditions.